Internship Search Strategy

 - Speaking with professors in your department

-Our "Six Resources" handout is a great place to explore some of the resources you have to help support you in these activities.
+Our helpful handouts below are a great place to explore some of the resources you have to help support you in these activities.